particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### SKU deprecation 2023-11-29

+The B523MEA and ARGNTRAY50 are deprecated.
+They were previously NRND until the stock was depleted, and that has occurred.

 ### New search 2023-11-28

 The new docs search is now available by clicking on the magnifying glass icon in the top navigation menu.